JannemanDev/MonitorIotaNode/README.md

 # Monitor IOTA Node
-Cross platform .NET 5 util, which is very easy to use and requires no external dependencies, that regularly monitors one or more GoShimmer nodes and send push notifications to one or more devices when it goes unsynced.
+Cross platform .NET 6 util, which is very easy to use and requires no external dependencies, that regularly monitors one or more GoShimmer nodes and send push notifications to one or more devices when it goes unsynced.
 It uses the great paid Push notification service [PushOver](https://pushover.net/) (only $5 one-time purchase per platform).

+Tested on Ubuntu 20.10, 21.10 and 22.04 and Windows 11

 # Features
 -Monitor one or more nodes